Flaykky/ctfRadar/README.md

 # ctfRadar
-utility for pentest automatization written in python and c
+cli utility for pentest automatization written in python and c